muhammedashharps/Snapdeal-Price-Tracker/README.md

 **Note**: Ensure that the required Python libraries (`openpyxl`, `requests`, `bs4`, `yagmail`) are installed in the environment where you plan to run the scripts.

-Make sure to provide your email credentials in the main.py file and also select the reciever mail (By Default, It is mine) Generate App Passwords and they should be only used as email credentials for safety reasons, (Research more about app passwords)
+**Before running the file, Make sure to provide your email credentials in the main.py file and also select the reciever mail (By Default, It is mine)**

+**Generate App Passwords and they should be only used as email credentials for safety reasons, (Research more about app passwords)**

 Thank You For Using Our Scripts